DavidVincent1/GABA_puff_simulation_summer_2024/README.md

 2) Download the mod files which are in the 'mod_files' folder.
 To do so, go to the NEURON folder and open the 'mknrndll' file.
 Then, choose the destination of the folder containing the mod files and click on 'Make nrnmech.dll'.

-3) Read the rest of this README, the 'Equation_description.pdf' file and the 'fichiers_mod.pdf'.
+3) Read the rest of this README and, if you want more details, the 'Equation_description.pdf' and 'fichiers_mod.pdf' files in the 'documentation' folder.

 4) Use 'GABA_puff_simulation.py' or 'kcc2_nkcc1_grid_analysis.py' to run simulation.